Velbastaður

 Velbastaður (Velbestad) is a village on the island of Streymoy in the Faroe Islands.
 It is a part of Tórshavn Municipality and is considered among the oldest settlements in the islands.
-There are two schools and one kindergarten in the village, with children coming from the neighboring village of Kirkjubø as well the capital at Tórshavn.
+There are two schools and one kindergarten in the village, with children coming from the neighboring village of Kirkjubø as well as the capital at Tórshavn.

 Geography

 Velbastaður is on Streymoy’s west coast in the south of the island, north of the ferry port of Gamlarætt and about five kilometres from Kirkjubøur.
 It has a beautiful view across the strait of Hestsfjørður towards the islands of Hestur and Koltur.
 The islands of Vágar and Mykines can be seen further to the west, and Sandoy further to the south.

 History

-Archaeological finds have unearthed artifacts possible dating as far back as the Viking age, but most locations used in those times have washed into the sea now.
+Archaeological finds have unearthed artifacts possibly dating as far back as the Viking age, but most locations used in those times have washed into the sea now.